bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Cloudy
+- Partly Cloudy
-- 73% humidity
+- 77% humidity
 - 2 mph wind
-- 100% cloud cover
+- 75% cloud cover
 - 38 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 1.2 inches of rain expected in the next 72 hours